penguinland/visual_diff/README.md

 Saving images to a file takes much more memory than displaying them to the screen (because most image formats involve compression algorithms), so doing this with large images can again freeze your whole system.
-So, by default we refuse to save any image that is over 50 megapixels.
-This can again be overridden with the `--big_file` flag, but again **use that at your own peril.**
+By default, we refuse to save any image that is over 50 megapixels.
+This can be overridden with the `--big_file` flag, but again **use that at your own peril.**

 When using the GUI, you can set the maximum line length for the code displayed using the `--text_width` or `-tw` option (default is 100 characters, except